 The state of Texas is a hotbed for talented high school football quarterbacks.
 Patrick Mahomes, Drew Brees, Matthew Stafford, Baker Mayfield, Kyler Murray and so many more made a name for themselves before starring in the NFL on the prep scene in the Lone Star State, where the caliber of play is bigger and better.

 Quinn Ewers could very well be the next in line.
-With a luscious, bleached blonde mullet and a style of play comparable to Trevor Lawrence, the No. 1-ranked quarterback in the 2022 recruiting class is changing the landscape college football as we know it.
+With a luscious, bleached blonde mullet and a style of play comparable to Trevor Lawrence, the most highly-touted quarterback recruit in recent memory changed college football as we know it.

-Ewers is forgoing his senior year at Southlake Carroll High School in Southlake, Texas, to join the Ohio State Buckeyes and cash in on his talent.
+Ewers forewent his senior year at Southlake Carroll High School in Southlake, Texas, to join the Ohio State Buckeyes and cash in on his talent.
+Now, after collecting a hefty payday, Ewers is returning to his home state.

 5-Star QB Quinn Ewers Recruiting

-Five-star quarterback Quinn Ewers, the nation’s No. 1 recruit according to 247Sports and ESPN, has a cannon arm and pinpoint accuracy, so it’s no surprise college football programs across the country were hot on his trail.
+Five-star quarterback Quinn Ewers, the nation’s former No. 1 player in the 2022 recruiting class according to thee 247Sports Composite and ESPN, has a cannon arm and pinpoint accuracy, so it’s no surprise college football programs across the country were hot on his trail.

-The folks over at 247Sports believed early that Ewers could wind up playing for head coach Lincoln Riley at Oklahoma, which is just up the road from his hometown.
+The folks over at 247Sports believed early that Ewers could’ve ended up playing for head coach Lincoln Riley at Oklahoma, which was just up the road from his hometown.
 He also was slated to visit Auburn before the coronavirus pandemic hit, according to USA Today.
 However, he had plenty of reasons to head south to Austin and play for the Texas Longhorns.

 Ewers told 247Sports that he was a big fan of former Texas offensive coordinator Mike Yurcich, plus he has family ties to the Big 12 school.